duglin/tools/demoscript/README.md

   Which means it might not work properly if the a command requires a previous command to change something in the system - that change will not be there.
 - `RETRYONFAIL` : Retry all `doit` commands that have unexcepted exit code.
+- `DOCLEAR` : Clear the screen after each `doit` so that the next step will be shown at the top of the screen.
+Good for demos.

 ## Demoing